sagecodes/intro-data-science/README.md

 ## What is Data Science?

-Gear question!
+Great question!

+Different Companies and people will have different deffinitions for roles.

+In general I like to broadly think of it as "Solving problems using data".

+- Data Collection and storage
+- Data Cleaning, prepping
+- Analytics, Metrics, gaining insights
+- A/B Testing
+- AI
+	- Machine Learning
+	- Deep Learning

+Understanding the busiess problem is important for eachs step above.

+### Jobs in Data Science

+- The Data Analyst
+- The Data Engineer
+- The Data Science
+- Machine Learning Engineer
+- Deep Learning Engineer
+- Comuter Vision Engineer
+- Natural Language Processing(NLP) Engineer
+- More!

 ### Who uses Python?

-### What can you do with Python
+I would say most major companies using Data Science and machine learning.

+Other Languages: Scala, R

 #### Popular Frameworks and libraries to keep in mind

 - Data Science
+	- Pandas
+	- MatplotLib
-	- Matplot Lib
+	- seaborn
 	- Tensorflow
 	- Keras
 	- Numpy
 	- Pandas
-	- Scikit Learn
+	- ScikitLearn
 	- OpenCV
+	- pytorch
+	- A BILLION MORE!

 *Note*: if you're thinking of exploring data science with python look into using [Anaconda](https://www.anaconda.com/) to manage your python and data libraries

-Also [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) is a awesome place to start as well without having to install anything!
+[Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) is a awesome place to start as well without having to install anything!

 ## What we'll do!

-Workshop overview

-Exmplore data

-Machine Learning
+We're going to:

+- Understand a dataset
+- Visualize the data in a meaniful way
+- Use Machine learning to make predictions